kai-vu/zorro/README.md

 ## Historical Records
 We extract information from [**MaintNet**](https://people.rit.edu/fa3019/MaintNet/data_aviation.html) ([Akhbardeh et al.](#maintnet)) records of free text fields describing problems and actions.
-We are interested in mentioned parts, their location (engine and cylinder), and the failure type.
-To do this we use 3 approaches: regular expressions, NER, and GPT4.

 ### Part links
 We link extracted part names to parts from the part catalog.